Skip to content

 • nginx.ingress.kubernetes.io/load-balance: Sets the algorithm to use for load balancing.
 The only supported value is round_robin.
 For kgateway, this maps to BackendConfigPolicy.spec.loadBalancer.

-Note: For kgateway, if multiple Ingress resources reference the same Service with different proxy-connect-timeout values, ingress2gateway will emit warnings because Kgateway cannot safely apply multiple conflicting BackendConfigPolicy resources to the same Service.
+Note: For kgateway, if multiple Ingress resources reference the same Service with different proxy-connect-timeout values, ingress2gateway emits warnings because Kgateway cannot safely apply multiple conflicting BackendConfigPolicy resources to the same Service.

 Backend TLS